-This is a coaching manual for organizing the training and game format for 6U and 8U players.
+KINS Manual: for organizing the training and game format for 6U and 8U players

-Written by Jacob Daniel, Georgia Soccer’s Director of Coaching, this manual is a must for every decision maker or director at your club.
+Club Player Development Manual: written by Georgia Soccer’s Director of Coaching, Jacob Daniel, this manual is a must for every decision maker or director at your club.
 In the newly expanded second edition, find answers to these questions and many more:

 How do you structure your club in the most effective and efficient way?

 How do players develop?

 How do you set goals for your club?